No. 1 Vols, other top seeds win NCAA regional openers easily - WHIZ News

 HALL ON THE BALL

 Conference USA pitcher of the year Tanner Hall pitched four-hit ball over eight shutout innings in Southern Mississippi’s 2-0 win over Army.
-He retired the first 11 batters he faced and finished with nine strikeouts, the ninth time in 15 starts he’s fanned at least that many.
+He retired the first 11 batters he faced and finished with nine strikeouts.

 OH, K